 The Austin Board of Realtors (ABoR) has specific requirements to publish information from their servers, and our solution checks both of them:

-- Only properties that are permitted to show on the internet can be published.
+- Only properties that are permitted to be shown on the internet can be published.

 - Only ACTIVE properties are allowed to be shared (sold, expired, pending properties cannot be listed).